Meet Our Team

 Undergraduate Research Assistant

-Kelsey Henne is a second-year undergraduate student at Oregon State University in the Honors College of Liberal Arts.
+Kelsey is a third-year undergraduate student at Oregon State University in the Honors College of Liberal Arts.
 She is a psychology major with a minor in education, hoping to pursue a graduate degree in Clinical Psychology to practice in inpatient settings or teach at community colleges.
 Her specific research interests lie in advancements of psychotherapy techniques, comorbidity between long-term substance use and depression, and the relationship between autism and depression in adolescents.
 In her free time, she enjoys spending time with her cat, hiking, drawing, and creating props for costumes.

 Undergraduate Research Assistant